rostegozavr/computer-vision-course/README.md

 ## Training process
 1. Over 9000 images from MIO-TCD were resized to (96,64)
 2. Images were separated for training and test
+3. Augmentation with ImageDataGenerator
-3. Trained 100 epochs with batch_size = 32
+4. Trained 100 epochs with batch_size = 32
-4. Detecting objects in video, transport classification
+5. Detecting objects in video, transport classification

 ![process](https://github.com/rostegozavr/computer-vision-course/blob/master/images/charts.png)